migmaq/titan1c/docs/WHY-DENO.md

-- this is particularly problematic for long-lived projects - if you stop actively maintaining your dependencies for over 15 minutes on a node.js project, it becomes permanently unrunnable (because it is so frustrating to resolve that you just give up instead).
+- this is particularly problematic for long-lived projects - if you stop actively maintaining your dependencies for over 15 minutes on a node.js project, it becomes permanently unrunnable (because it is so frustrating to resolve the breakage that you just give up instead).
 - even if Deno dies and we end up porting to node.js - having implemented using Deno will have forced us away from this crazy.